EduID-Mobile/Architecture-and-Requirements/version2/02-user-experience.md

 ## Utility Experiences

-In EduID Mode the app provides access to utility functions.
+In edu-ID Mode the app provides access to utility functions.
 These include:

 * Authentication with the eduID Service
 * Profile View